Comparisons

 What is the best auto-investing app for beginners?

 It depends on what you want automated.
-If you want every purchase to trigger a stock buy of the brand you bought from, Slyce is built for that with no monthly fee.
+If you want every purchase to trigger a stock buy of the brand you bought from, Slyce is built for that at a flat $9.99/month.
 If you want round-ups pooled into a diversified ETF portfolio, Acorns is the default.
 If you want a robo-advisor to manage a target-allocation portfolio with tax-loss harvesting, Betterment is the category standard.
 No single app is 'best' for every beginner — the real question is what you want auto-magically happening in the background.

 Are auto-investing apps safe?